MODERN SLAVERY Statement

 At Indevin Group, people matter – in its workforce, in its supply chain and in the communities in which Indevin Group operates.
 Indevin Group believes that everyone has value and the right to be treated with respect and dignity, regardless of background or circumstances.

-Since 2007 [the Indevin Group] has partnered with some of the most progressive wine retailers in Australia, the USA and the UK to support private and own brand wine programmes.
+Since 2007 the Indevin Group has partnered with some of the most progressive wine retailers in Australia, the USA and the UK to support private and own brand wine programmes.
 Its partnerships are industrial in scale yet intimate in approach – the wine teams work closely with their partners to create strong and lasting relationships, building wines according to the Indevin Group’s customers’ taste, with a guaranteed consistency lasting for years.
-In 2021 Indevin acquired renowned Kiwi brand, Villa Maria, which was founded in 1961.
+In 2021 Indevin acquired renowned New Zealand brand, Villa Maria, which was founded in 1961.

 CEO’s statement: